LayerZero-Labs/hardhat-deploy/README.md

 ## Tron Compatibility

 _In active development.
-Currently supports does not support deterministic deployments._
+Currently does not support deterministic deployments._

 To enable, set a boolean in config.network[Any Tron Network].tron.
 The url must point to the json rpc node whose format is typically `${fullNode}/jsonrpc`.
 To instantiate the Tron signer either an array of private keys or an HD wallet must be provided.
 For example: